nickybell/smpa2152/assignments/assignment1/assignment1.md

 # Assignment \#1
 SMPA 2152 (Prof. Bell)

-For this homework, please use the “assignment1_template.R” script.
+For this homework, please use the `assignment1_template.R` script.
+Please submit your completed `.R` script via Blackboard.
+In addition, please submit a Word document or PDF containing the visualizations for questions 5 and 6.

 You may complete the assignments on your own or in collaboration with other students.
 This means that you may work together to write code